gambitproject/jsgte/INFOS/jquery.md

 $("p").css({"background-color" : "black", color : "white"});
 </script>
 ```
-This changes the css of the 3 paragraphes.
+This changes the css of the 3 paragraphs.

 ###Different kinds of selectors###
 ####Simple###
-* "p" all paragraphes
+* "p" all paragraphs

 *"img" all images

 * "*" all HTML elements
 ####Attribut selectors####
-* "p[name]" all paragraphes having a name attribut.
+* "p[name]" all paragraphes having a name attribute.

-* "p[name= "toto" ]" all paragraphes having a name attribut exactly equals to "toto".
+* "p[name= "toto" ]" all paragraphes having a name attribute exactly equals to "toto".

-* "p[name^= "toto" ]" all paragraphes having a name attribut beginning by "toto".
+* "p[name^= "toto" ]" all paragraphes having a name attribute beginning by "toto".

-* "p[name$= "toto" ]" all paragraphes having a name attribut ending by "toto".
+* "p[name$= "toto" ]" all paragraphes having a name attribute ending by "toto".

-* "p[name*= "toto" ]" all paragraphes having a name attribut containing by "toto".
+* "p[name*= "toto" ]" all paragraphes having a name attribute containing by "toto".

 ####Class selectors####
 * "p.rotation" all paragraphes with a rotation class.